zephyrproject-rtos/zephyr/doc/develop/languages/cpp/index.rst

 use of C++ is restricted to application code.

-In order to make use of the C++ exceptions, the :kconfig:option:`CONFIG_EXCEPTIONS` must be selected in the application configuration file.
+In order to make use of the C++ exceptions, the :kconfig:option:`CONFIG_CPP_EXCEPTIONS` must be selected in the application configuration file.

 Zephyr Minimal C++ Library